jcometti/vmware_terraform_create_vm_from_template/README.md

 # Deploy a Virtual Machine from Template in vSphere 8.0

-Welcome to the GitHub repository housing a set of solutions designed to automate the creation of a single VM from a template in vCenter 8.0.
+Welcome!
+This repository was designed to automate the deploy of a single VM from a template in vCenter 8.0 using Terraform.

 ## Table of Contents
 - [Getting Started](#getting-started)